15 and a half Consort Road

 Tightest space in the house steals what light it can through the opaque muslin glass hovering under the floating treads of the staircase.
 The toilet pan folds away and mirrors enlarge as much they can the storage options with a wash hand basin hiding in a draw to save on further room cramping.

-Shares much of the sloping wall and window features as the other pod, although sill line is much lower to allow a view of the garden and park from the desk; again largely forced by planning stipulations of overall building height.
+Shares much of the sloping wall and window features as the other pod, although cill line is much lower to allow a view of the garden and park from the desk; again largely forced by planning stipulations of overall building height.

 Another flexing space its primary use now is a dance studio, but it helps to act as an acoustic barrier between the main house and the road.

 With the double doors it also could be a garage, a workshop, a photographers studio or a store room.
-The room is built as a ‘lean to’ and thus is a very lightweight structure sitting on 2 columns, this meant virtually no foundations are required which would interfere with the roots of the Plane tree.
+The room is built as a ‘lean to’ and thus is a very lightweight structure sitting on 2 columns, this meant virtually no foundations are required which would interfere with the roots of the plane tree.
 It also allows the Willow hedge to grow with little concern since the structure can ‘move’ with it.

 The floor is made from planks of Sycamore sliced on site from the tree we felled to make way for the house.